C Programming Coding Questions and Answers

 9. What is an inversion in an array and how can you count it in C?

-An inversion in an array is a pair (i, j) such that arr[i] > arr[j] and i < j.
-It helps identify how far an array is from being sorted.
+An inversion is a pair (i, j) where arr[i] > arr[j] and i < j.
+It indicates how far an array is from being sorted.

 #include <stdio.h>